vardhanapoorv/Open-Source-Contribution-Made-Easy/CONTRIBUTING.md

 Don't worry too much about writing documentation - small fixes for things like typos and formatting are certainly welcome.
-In a major project repo documentation if important but you will get used to writing docs by contributing.
+In a major project repo documentation is important but you will get used to it by contributing.

 ## Testing

 In any other project, this would be of major importance for maintainers, as it is easier for them to verify changes.
 But we have kept this as optional in this repository.
-If tests are exist for a given project, make sure that they pass before creating PR.
+If tests already exist for a given project, make sure that they pass before creating PR.
 If they don't exist and you want to create tests for it, create a new issue, explain your tests and create the PR.
 We would be happy to help.